NoldAndreas/FINDER/Readme.md

 	- To test this, leave the file ```Fig3_a_3mers.json``` as only file in the input folder, then run ```python3 ComputeSeries.py```.
 This re-computes the clustering results shown in Fig. 3a.
 	- Runtime: The example ```Fig3_a_3mers.json``` runs in <2 minutes on a local machine (2,3 GHz Quad-Core Intel Core i5, 8 GB 2133 MHz LPDDR3).
 Running the ```*.json``` files from ```Results_Fig4``` takes >1hr for each file.
 The localization-source data for Figure 5 is not included in the repository, but processed files can be found in the respective folders.

-3. (TO CHANGE) To run the FINDER algorithm on your own localization data, add
+3. To run the FINDER algorithm on your own localization data, add

 ```
 from Finder_1d import Finder_1d